Instantaneous measurement can isolate the information: Introduction

 \section{Introduction}

-Consider two spins (qubits) $1$ and $N$, which are initially prepared in an entangled state $\rho_{1N}$ and then are separated far from each other, such that they cannot interact.
-Now, performing a measurement on spin $N$, changes the initial state $\rho_{1N}$ to
+Consider two spins (qubits) $1$ and $N$, which are initially prepared in a state $\rho_{1N}$ and then are separated far from each other such that they cannot interact.
+Now, performing a local measurement on spin $N$ changes the initial state $\rho_{1N}$ to

 where $\mathrm{id}_1$ is the identity map on spin $1$, and $\mathcal{M}_N$ is a trace-preserving (completely positive) map on spin $N$ \cite{1}.
 So, the reduced state of spin $1$ after the measurement, i.e., $\rho_1^\prime = \mathrm{Tr}_{N}(\rho_{1N}^{\prime})$, is the same as its initial state $\rho_1 = \mathrm{Tr}_{N}(\rho_{1N})$.